cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

         repeated WinningPlayer winners = 1;
     }
     ```
-4. Not to forget that these player information and this leaderboard are stored somewhere in storage, and as such you introduce them in the new genesis:
+4. Not to forget that this player information and this leaderboard are stored somewhere in storage and as such you introduce them in the new genesis:
     ```protobuf
     message GenesisState {
         ...